codehawk64/codehawk64.github.io/docs/IK Solvers Info/aimsolver.md

 ---

-This is a very powerful and versatile solver that handles everything related to full body aiming.
+A very powerful and versatile solver that handles everything related to full body aiming.
 Whether it is for quadrupeds, gun aiming or even 3-point VR solving.